 There are several factors to consider when deciding on what trading strategy suits you best.
 These include:

 - The time you can devote to trading

 - What “feels” right

-What are your trading goals?
-Ask yourself, are you looking to trade full time and trading your primary source of income?
-If the answer is yes, then you would maybe need to look at short-term trading such as day trading.
+Your trading goals: Are you looking to trade full time and make trading your primary source of income?
+If the answer is yes, then you would need to look at short-term trading such as day trading.
 But if you are looking to make top-up income, position or swing trading might be a better fit.

-What “feels” right to you?
-Try out different trading strategies using a demo account, to determine which approach suits you and what strategy is profitable.
+What “feels” right: Try out different trading strategies using a demo account, to determine which approach suits you and what strategy is profitable.

 Best Platform for Different Trading Strategies